Name: Stephanie Balaconis

 Pet peeve: When there’s a large group of people walking towards you taking up the whole side walk and they don’t move over to give you space to pass by.

 Goals: I’ve shifted my mindset from chasing a medal and a new PR to just enjoying running!
 I’ve raced hard, running 50+ miles a week for years and now I’m just enjoying running lower mileage and enjoying the ride.
 This past year I started doing OrangeTheory and love my OrangeTheory Kingstowne family.
-I’m aiming to hit a 6 minute mile on the treadmill by the end of the year, but I won’t be devastated if I don’t.
-I am doing the Richmond half in November and the Army 10 miler this fall and look forward to experiencing new courses I’ve never seen!
+I’m aiming to hit a six-minute mile on the treadmill by the end of the year, but I won’t be devastated if I don’t.
+I am doing the Richmond half in November and the Army Ten-Miler this fall and look forward to experiencing new courses I’ve never seen!

 Your advice for a new runner: Just keep putting one foot in front of the other and be sure to enjoy the ride.